earlfogel/food/README.md

 and mix until just blended.

 Bake in greased bundt pan at 350 F for 50-60 minutes.

-**Lemon Glaze** (optional)

-1/2 cup icing sugar<br/>
-1/4 cup lemon juice (or less)<br/>

-Mix until smooth, pour over cooled cake.

-I usually leave out the glaze and make it in an 8x8" pan.

-The last time I tried the glaze, it was too tart, but after a while the lemon taste faded and it was nice.

 ## Gingerbread Pudding Cake